OpenRBE/Orientation/README.md

 # Orientation
-This is a fork of The Zeitgeist Movement Orientation Guide.
-See README for license info.

 The purpose of this repository is to provide a publicly accessible live document for people to contribute to and fork.
 The license is carried over from the original document.
 Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) Obviously this applies for any subsequent fork or revision.